APSIS-ANALYSIS/PERIGEE/README.md

 Of course you may add `-j2` to run Makefile with 2 threads.
 If the make complains about the auto keyword or the nullptr, your default compiler does not support C++11.
 You may add `set (CMAKE_CXX_STANDARD 11)` in your .cmake configuration file to enforce the C++11 standard.

 ## Tutorial
-Here we demonstrate how to run a simple job.
-Assume one has built the heat equation solver.
-There will be a suit of executable binaries generated in the build folder.
 In general, one has to run the following commands to perform the simulation.
+* Obtain the mesh from SimVascular or Gmsh.
 * Run a preprocessor to prepare the mesh, assign boundary conditions, and partition the mesh.
-The preprocessor is a serial code and potentially should be run on a large memory node if you are handling very a large mesh.
+The preprocessor is a serial code and potentially may need to be run on a large memory node if you are handling a very large problem.
 * Run an analysis code in parallel to solve the partial differential equations.
+The solutions will be saved on disk in the binary format.
 * Run a preprocessor for postprocessing.
 This step repartition the mesh to make preparation for postprocessing.
-Postprocessing may include visualization, error calculation, etc. Similar to the preprocessor, this routine should be run in serial and it may consume a lot memory if your mesh is very fine.
+Postprocessing can be visualization, error calculation, etc. Similar to the preprocessor, this routine should be run in serial and may consume a lot memory if your mesh is fine.
 With this routine, we are able to run the postprocessing routine with different number of CPUs.
+Often times, we run FEM analysis code with, say, 360 CPUs.
+Visualizing the solution is much less intensive in computing and may only need, say, 24 CPUs.
 * Run a postprocessor in parallel.
 Often, this step refers to the visualization of the solutions.
 The visualzation routine will read the solution binary files and write the data into (parallel) vtu/vtp format.
+Then the data can be visualized in Paraview.

+Here we demonstrate how to run a simple job.
+Assume one has built the heat equation solver.
+There will be a suit of executable binaries generated in the build folder.

 ## References